tadatitam/info-flow-experiments/README.md

 ```python
 import wdud
 ```
-Then you can set up the two treatments to apply to the two groups.
+### Setting up treatments

 You can initialize a treatment with its name as follows.
 ```python
 treatment = wdud.Treatment("name")
 ```